bioinformatics-centre/kaiju/README.md

 Additionally, viral genomes from NCBI RefSeq can be added by using the option `-v`.

-As of October 2016, this database contains ca. 20M protein sequences, which amounts to a requirement of 14GB RAM for running Kaiju.
+As of February 2018, this database contains ca. 33M protein sequences, which amounts to a requirement of 21GB RAM for running Kaiju.

 ### 2. Representative genomes from proGenomes
 `makeDB.sh -p`
 Download the protein sequences belonging to the representative set of genomes from the [proGenomes](http://progenomes.embl.de/) database.
-This dataset generally covers a broader phylogenenic range compared to the RefSeq dataset, and is therefore recommended, especially for environmental samples.
+This dataset generally covers a broader phylogenetic range compared to the RefSeq dataset, and is therefore recommended, especially for environmental samples.

 Additionally, viral genomes from NCBI RefSeq can be added by using the option `-v`.

-As of October 2016, this database contains ca. 19M protein sequences, which amounts to a requirement of 13GB RAM for running Kaiju.
+As of February 2018, this database contains ca. 19M protein sequences, which amounts to a requirement of 13GB RAM for running Kaiju.

 ### 3. Non-redundant protein database _nr_